Qcloud1223/COMP461905/Instructions.md

 Although different OS has different `libc` (and you can specify it if you want), the way we use them here is unified. **We directly ask `libc` for real address, instead of finding it on our own**.
-This is pretty much like turning you textbook to last pages for standard solution when you are doing your homework.(BTW, I do it all the time)
+This is pretty much like turning you textbook to last pages for standard solution when you are doing your homework.
+(BTW, I do it all the time) I call it the *fake loading* of `libc`.

+---
+*More on fake loading:* The reason why we use fake loading is because it is **very hard** to handle `glibc` ourselves, and it is tightly coupled with the system dynamic loader `ld-linux.so.2`.

+You can find more info on this at: https://sourceware.org/pipermail/libc-help/2021-January/005615.html

+What will happen if you *have to map it*: Mainly because some of the global variables are not initialized, when you call some of the functions, they will segfault, while some of them will **function normally**, making it hard to debug.

+---
-The way to achieve this is to use `dlsym`:
+The way to achieve fake loading is to use `dlsym`:
 ```c
 void *handle = dlopen("libc.so.6", RTLD_LAZY);
 void *address = dlsym(handle, "symbol_name");